dexta/mariadb-galera-docker/k8s/README.md

 Each Galera instance will bundle a __mariadb-galera-backup__ agent with the last node in the cluster.
 It is co-located in the POD with the database engine, and performs periodic backups to a configured NFS share (made available as a persistent volume).

-The backup agent will perform periodic compressed backups as a configured interval.
+The backup agent will perform periodic compressed backups at a configured interval.
 These backups can then be __restored__ into Staging / QA environments:

 ![MariaDB Galera Docker Backup to QA](docs/images/galera-qa.png)